-Professor at the Faculty of Letters, Babeș-Bolyai University, Cluj.
+Professor of Medieval and Early Modern English, and of Manuscript Studies at the Faculty of Letters, Babeș-Bolyai University, Cluj.

-BA in English and German philology, UBB Cluj.
+BA in English and German philology, Univ. of Cluj.

-MA, PhD in Medieval Studies at the Sorbonne.
+MA, PhD in Medieval Studies at the Sorbonne (Paris IV).

 Doctoral and post-doctoral fellowships at the Maison Française d’Oxford, the Warburg Institute-London, and New Europe College-Bucharest.